 What we do

-Be Merge Program, a primary and behavioral healthcare integration initiative that is providing resources and technical assistance to doctors, nurses, to recognize behavioral health problems in the primary care and hospital settings;
+- Be Merge, a primary and behavioral healthcare integration initiative that provides training to medical personnel to recognize behavioral health problems in the primary care and hospital settings;

-Our “It’s Okay to Get Help!”
-Campaign fights the stigma of mental illness and has produced public service announcements for television that have been viewed by thousands of people.
+- Our “It’s Okay to Get Help!”
+Campaign fights the stigma of mental illness

 MHA Public Policy, Advocacy, and Education